issue

 HUMANE PET STORE ORDINANCES

 Wonderful news for the animals!
-Five cities in Minnesota have passed humane pet store ordinances: St. Paul, Roseville, Eden Prairie, Carver, and Cloquet.
+Nine cities in Minnesota have passed humane pet store ordinances: St. Paul, Roseville, Eden Prairie, Carver, Minneapolis, Cloquet, Columbia Heights, Coon Rapids, and Maple Grove.
 There is also a proposed ordinance for the City of Blaine.
 Information below.

 PROPOSED: BLAINE HUMANE PET STORE ORDINANCE

-The city of Blaine is considering adoption of a humane pet store ordinance to stop the sale of puppy mill puppies in pet stores.
-For more information about this ordiance — plus videos, yardsign, flyer, and call to action, go to Go Humane Blaine!
+We are working to pass a humane pet store ordinance in the city of Blaine to stop the sale of puppy mill puppies in pet stores.
+For more information about this ordinance — plus videos, yardsign, flyer, and call to action, go to Go Humane Blaine!

 ST. PAUL HUMANE PET STORE ORDINANCE